 - Banana cut out cookies, peanut butter cut out cookies, toffee cut out cookies, lemon poppy cookies, cinnamon raisin cookies

 Do not roll cookies too thin, they don’t hold their shape.
+1/4″ thick works well.
+I always roll my cookies with a rolling pin on two wood dowels.

 Start baking the cookies three days before you need them,

-this gives you time to clean up especially if you are making multiple batches of cookie dough.
+this gives you time to clean up, especially if you are making multiple batches of cookie dough.

 Ice the cookies the next day and let them dry completely on baking sheets, don’t move the cookies, you’ll end up messing up more cookies by handling them over and over.
 Purchase extra baking sheets if you plan on baking lots of cookies.
 These are my favorite baking sheets I have bought many different brands, but these are my all-time favorite.